Selling Courses to Companies: Connect Your Online Course to What Businesses Buy

 If you are a relationship coach, you can help employees learn to quickly build trust and loyalty with their clients.

-If you are a leadership development coach, you can help leaders create more engaged work teams who engage at a deeper level with clients.
+If you are a leadership development coach, you can help leaders create more engaged work teams who connect at a deeper level with clients.

 There are many ways that you can make an indirect connection to increasing sales that will allow you to sell to corporate.

-How to Sell Course to Corporate Clients by Reducing Costs
+How to Sell Courses to Corporate Clients by Reducing Costs

 Focus #3: How can you help them increase staff retention?